quangvinhdam/Sonoma-on-Dell-Inspiron-15-3567/README.md

-# Monterey On Dell Inspiron 15 3567
+# Sonoma On Dell Inspiron 15 3567

 # Warning:
 - In Sonoma version installation is not allowed on Macbook Pro 14,3 and below.
 I used -no_compat_check in boot-args to get past that.